- Under current restrictions, workplaces in metropolitan Melbourne are closed unless the workplace is part of a permitted industry.

 Can OHS staff attend the office to process payments/do onsite checks?

 Union/peak body/employer organisation officials attending a worksite as permitted by law or for Occupational Health and Safety (OHS) advice is permitted.
-However, they may not attend the office for unnecessary administration tasks such as the processing of payments.
+However, they may not attend the office unnecessarily for administration tasks such as the processing of payments.
 It is recommended that they interact with workers outside, where possible, and always maintain at least 1.5 metres of physical distance.

 Staff involved in OHS functions may attend the office where necessary as part of a COVID-19 health response.

 It isn’t clear if my business needs to close – is there someone I can talk to?